 - Japanese driver's license registration certificate;

-- Personal data certificate from the date that you and your spouse entered Japan;
+- Certificate of personal data from the date you and your spouse entered Japan;

-- Tax payment certificate (gensen and nozei shomeisho) for you and your spouse;
+- Certificate of payment of taxes (gensen and nozei shomeisho) for you and your spouse;

 - Residence certificate;